troyth/troyth.github.io/_texts/junktime.md

 co_authors: null
 ---

-"If 'Junkspace is what remains after modernization has run its course,' then Junktime is the mess digitization has made of temporality."
+"If 'Junkspace is what remains after modernization has run its course,' then Junktime is the mess digitization has made of temporality..."